agent-uri/agent-uri/docs/rfc/draft-narvaneni-agent-uri-00.md

 # Terminology    {#terminology}

 - **Agent**: An autonomous or semi-autonomous software entity that can receive instructions and perform actions.
-- **Agent Descriptor (agent.json)**: A machine-readable document that describes an agent’s identity, capabilities, and behavior.
+- **Agent Descriptor (agent.json)**: A machine-readable document that describes an agent's identity, capabilities, and behavior.
 - **Capability**: A self-contained function or behavior an agent offers.
 - **Resolver**: A service or mechanism that maps a URI to a network endpoint or metadata.
 - **Invocation**: The act of calling a capability on an agent with input parameters.

-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in BCP 14 RFC2119 and RFC8174 when, and only when, they appear in all capitals, as shown here.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in
+RFC 2119, BCP 14 {{RFC2119}}, {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # Protocol Scope and Layering    {#protocol-scope}